Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/editing/transform/control/proportional_edit.rst

 Examples
 --------

-Switch to a front view :kbd:`Numpad1` and activate the grab tool with :kbd:`G`.
+Switch to a front view :kbd:`Numpad1` and activate the Grab tool with :kbd:`G`.
 As you drag the point upwards, notice how nearby vertices are dragged along with it.
 When you are satisfied with the placement, click :kbd:`LMB` to fix the position.
 If you are not satisfied,
 cancel the operation and revert your mesh to the way it looked before with :kbd:`RMB`, :kbd:`Esc`.

-You can use the proportional editing tool to produce great effects with the scaling :kbd:`S` and rotation :kbd:`R` tools, as Fig. :ref:`fig-view3d-transform-landscape` shows.
+You can use the Proportional editing tool to produce great effects with the scaling :kbd:`S` and rotation :kbd:`R` tools, as Fig. :ref:`fig-view3d-transform-landscape` shows.